AVSystem/Anjay/doc/sphinx/source/Introduction.rst

 Protocol support status
 -----------------------

+The basis for this implementation were the following documents:

+- *Lightweight Machine to Machine Technical Specification: Core*, document number ``OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A``
-The basis for this implementation was the *OMA Lightweight Machine to Machine Technical Specification, Version 1.0.2 - 9 Feb 2018*, document number ``OMA-TS-LightweightM2M-V1_0_2-20180209-A``.
+- *Lightweight Machine to Machine Technical Specification: Transport Bindings*, document number ``OMA-TS-LightweightM2M_Transport-V1_1_1-20190617-A``.

 In case of ambiguities, existing implementations were considered as a reference.

-A version that includes support for version 1.1 of the specification (``OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A`` and ``OMA-TS-LightweightM2M_Transport-V1_1_1-20190617-A``), including Composite operations, Send method, SenML JSON and CBOR data formats, TCP, SMS and NIDD bindings, is :doc:`available commercially <Commercial_support>`.

 The following features are **supported**:

 - Bootstrap - full support

+  - Enrollment over Secure Transport and smart card bootstrap are :doc:`available commercially <CommercialFeatures>`

 - Client Registration - full support
 - Device Management and Service Enablement - full support
 - Information Reporting - full support